Julian Leszczyński

-Julian Leszczyński ([ˈjuljan lɛˈʂtʂɨj̃skʲi]; 8 January 1889 in Płock – 20 August 1939), also known by pseudonym Leński, was a Polish communist political activist, publicist, and leader of the Stalinist faction in the Communist Party of Poland (KPP).
+Julian Leszczyński ([ˈjuljan lɛˈʂtʂɨj̃skʲi]; 8 January 1889 – 20 August 1939), also known by pseudonym Leński, was a Polish communist political activist, publicist, and leader of the Stalinist faction in the Communist Party of Poland (KPP).

 He led the party in the 1930s, and himself fell victim to the Great Purge.

 Life and career

-Leszczyński was born in to a working-class family.
+Leszczyński was born into a working-class family.
 Brought up in the Russian-occupied sector of Poland, Lenski was arrested and expelled from school for leading a student strike during the 1905 Russian Revolution, and in that same year joined the Social Democracy of the Kingdom of Poland and Lithuania (SPDKiL) in Warsaw.
-In 1909-12, he studied philosophy at Kraków university, after which he lived illegally, working as a full time party organiser.
+In 1909–12, he studied philosophy at Kraków university, after which he lived illegally, working as a full-time party organiser.
 When the SDPKiL split, he supported the rozlamovist opposition, led by Jacob Hanecki and Karl Radek, who were closer to the Bolsheviks than the old SDPKiL leaders, Rosa Luxemburg and Leo Jogiches.
 He represented the group at a Bolshevik conference that in Poronino, near Krakow, in September 1913, organised by Vladimir Lenin.
 Arrested in October 1913, he was released after three months for lack of evidence, but was arrested again in 1914, and was one of a batch of Polish prisoners transferred to Oryol fortress at the start of the war with Germany.
 Later he was exiled to Mtsensk, then was released on parole.

-Lenski was in Petrograd (St Petersburg) during the February Revolution, and represented the reunited SDPKiL at the Bolshevik conference in April, where Lenin called for a second revolution.
+Lenski was in Petrograd (St Petersburg) during the February Revolution and represented the reunited SDPKiL at the Bolshevik conference in April, where Lenin called for a second revolution.
 During the October Revolution, he took part in seizing the main post office.
 In the new Soviet government, he was appointed chief commissar for Polish Affairs in the People's Commissariat for Nationalities, which was headed by Joseph Stalin.
-In February-April 1919, he was People's Commissar for Education in the short-lived Lit-Bel (Lithuania and Belarus) republic.
-In 1919-20, he was head of the Polish bureau of the Ukraine communist party.
+In February–April 1919, he was People's Commissar for Education in the short-lived Lit-Bel republic.
+In 1919–20, he was head of the Polish bureau of the Ukraine communist party.
 He was one of a minority of Polish exiles in soviet Russia who backed the decision to pursue the Polish-soviet war in 1920.

 In autumn 1923, Lenski rose to prominence in the Polish communist party (KPP) by attacking the triumvirate known as the 'Three W's', whose most senior member was Adolf Warski, for their alleged weakness during the political crisis in Poland that year.
 During 1924, he worked for Comintern, in Berlin, Paris, and Warsaw.
-He was arrested in Warsaw on 14 October, but made a daring escape when he was brought to court five days later, and hid out in Warsaw until he could be smuggled back via Danzig (Gdansk), to Warsaw.
+He was arrested in Warsaw on 14 October but made a daring escape when he was brought to court five days later and hid out in Warsaw until he could be smuggled back via Danzig (Gdansk), to Warsaw.
 The 'three W's' had been ousted from the leadership as part of the power struggle that began during Lenin's terminal illness because of their links with Leon Trotsky.
 The new KPP leader Henryk Domski was an ally of the head of Comintern, Grigory Zinoviev.